 Certain foods can trigger inflammation in the gut and further disturb the gut lining, thereby worsening leaky gut syndrome.
 These include:

 Chickpeas can provide you with proteins and fiber; both benefit a leaky gut.
-Proteins facilitate tissue recovery, while fiber improves the composition of gut bacteria and promotes the integrity of the intestinal lining.
+High fiber plant based protein facilitate tissue recovery, while fiber improves the composition of gut bacteria and promotes the integrity of the intestinal lining.

 Chia seeds are a source of dietary fiber, which can improve gut permeability and overall gut health.
 Dietary fiber improves the bacterial balance and mucosal lining in the gut.